nikhiltri/dinosaur-fun-facts/index.md

 _When: 74-66 million years ago (late Cretaceous)_

 Protoceratops was the smallest ceratopsian ever discovered.
 Protoceratops had one tiny horn and a small frill.
-That's in for protoceratops.
+That's it for protoceratops.

 That's not all the ceratopsians, but I think we can move on.